torch/optim/doc/algos.md

   * `opfunc`: a function that takes a single input `X`, the point of evaluation, and returns `f(X)` and `df/dX`
   * `x`: the initial point
-  * `state`: a table describing the state of the optimizer; after each call the state is modified
+  * `config`: a table with configuration parameters for the optimizer
-  * `state.maxIter`: Maximum number of iterations allowed
+  * `config.maxIter`: Maximum number of iterations allowed
-  * `state.maxEval`: Maximum number of function evaluations
+  * `config.maxEval`: Maximum number of function evaluations
-  * `state.tolFun`: Termination tolerance on the first-order optimality
+  * `config.tolFun`: Termination tolerance on the first-order optimality
-  * `state.tolX`: Termination tol on progress in terms of func/param changes
+  * `config.tolX`: Termination tol on progress in terms of func/param changes
-  * `state.lineSearch`: A line search function
+  * `config.lineSearch`: A line search function
-  * `state.learningRate`: If no line search provided, then a fixed step size is used
+  * `config.learningRate`: If no line search provided, then a fixed step size is used

 Returns:
   * `x*`: the new `x` vector, at the optimal point